top of page

 Skytiles

-Above the foothills a curtain of rain inches toward my porch.
+Above the foothills the curtain of rain inches toward my porch.
 The blue sky and bright clouds glow in the distant backdrop.
-The showers of the Colorado front range typically don’t last long.
-This one would be brief if at all.
-This rain would be different than the long and steady continuum of misty showers that could last for days in northern Ohio where I grew up, peddling my bike through puddles racing home after our rained out wiffle ball game.
+Rain showers of the Colorado front range typically don’t last long.
+This one would be brief, it at all.
+Different than the long steady continuum of the misty showers that could last for days in northern Ohio where I grew up.
+Peddling my bike through puddles, racing home after we called off our wiffle ball game.

 46 x 36